cadbox1/prawn-stack/README.md

 ## First Deploy

+Make sure you setup email forwarding for `admin` @yourdomain (e.g `admin@cadell.dev`) you receive the email from aws to validate that you own the domain so it can create a certificate.

 1. Create an [AWS account](https://aws.amazon.com/).
+1. Click Signin.
+1. Click Create a new AWS account.
+1. Enter your details.
+1. Go to IAM.
 1. Enable MFA on your Root account.
+I recommend 1Password.
-1. Create an IAM user with programmtic access and assign the FullAdministratorAccess permission.
+1. Create an IAM user with programmtic access and assign the AdministratorAccess permission.
 1. Download the credentials.
 1. Create a `.aws` folder if you don't already have one.
    ```